kavyavm/The-Sparks-Foundation-Tasks/README.md

 1. From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
 2. Use R or Python or perform this task.
 3. Data can be found at https://bit.ly/3cGyP8j

+### Task 6 - Prediction using Decision Tree Algorithm (Level - Intermediate)

+1. For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
+2. The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
+3. Data can be found at https://bit.ly/3kXTdox